iCliniq Logo

 • Symptoms of a blood clot like severe pain in the legs, chest pain, or difficulty breathing.

-Laparotomy is a major surgical procedure, so the general risk associated includes- bleeding, infection, bruising, hematoma, poor healing at the incision site, reaction to anesthesia, or skin numbness.
+Laparotomy is a major surgical procedure, so the general risks associated include bleeding, infection, bruising, poor healing at the incision site, reaction to anesthesia, or skin numbness.

-• Scarring- Red, painful, raised scar across the abdomen may appear, which usually resolves in six weeks to eight weeks.
-Sometimes, the scars may become permanent.
+• Scarring- A red, painful, raised scar across the abdomen may appear.
+It usually resolves in six to eight weeks, but sometimes, the scars may become permanent.

 What Is Laparoscopy (Keyhole Surgery)?

 Laparoscopy or keyhole surgery is quite similar to laparotomy.
-In this procedure, small keyhole incisions are made on the abdomen then a tiny tube with a light and camera at its end is inserted through it.
+In this procedure, small keyhole incisions are made on the abdomen, and then a tiny tube with a light and camera at its end is inserted through it.
 Laparoscopy is less invasive and has better recovery as compared to laparotomy.

 Conclusion

-Laparotomy or celiotomy is a major surgical procedure.
+Laparotomy, or celiotomy, is a major surgical procedure.
 An incision is made over the abdomen to diagnose or treat the underlying organs.
-Proper after-care and following the prescribed medications aids in early recovery and better prognosis.
+Proper after-care and following the prescribed medications aid in early recovery and a better prognosis.
+Infection and the development of scar tissue within the abdominal cavity are examples of potential consequences

 Frequently Asked Questions